- Mozambique was once the world’s largest producer of cashew nuts.

 Coral reefs, cultural richness and coastal relaxation: these are but a few of the wonderful things that the Republic of Mozambique has to offer.
 Located in southeastern Africa, the country may not necessarily be recognised as a popular tourist destination, but travellers the world over are beginning to see its allure.

-Mozambique’s story began when Swahili port towns started to mushroom between the 7th and 11th century where the capital, Maputo, is now located.
+Mozambique’s story began when Swahili port towns started to mushroom between the 7th and 11th centuries where the capital, Maputo, is now located.
 The Portuguese commenced their gradual colonisation of the land in 1505, and while Mozambique gained independence in 1975, the meshing of the two civilizations created a distinct and vibrant culture.
 Today, Portuguese is the official language but is spoken mostly as a second language.
 Other languages include Makhuwa, Sena and Swahili.

 If you’re flying in, Maputo is where you’ll likely land but transportation between towns and islands is fairly easy.
 You can move around in chapas — privately operated vans and minibuses, and ferries or dhows are a scenic way to get around the coastline.